Subscribe to The Digital Workplace

-The more I think about it, the more amazing the idea of the four day work week is.
+The more I think about it, the more amazing the idea of the 4 day workweek is.
 It has been proven to increase productivity, reduce stress, and increase employee loyalty.

 It can also significantly impact gender inequality, conservation efforts, and better mental health in the workplace.

 Andrew Barnes first tried this idea with his company, and the result were so amazing that he’s dedicating his time to evangelizing the idea around the world.

 What we learned from this episode

 -If you can’t measure what a productive week looks like in your company, you’ve got issues.

 -The dangers of presenteeism.-Why the agreement was much more personal than you would think.